o6mopok/socks/README.md

 Node.js and Java already installed.
 ## Setup:

- Download the latest version geckodriver for your environment and unpack it in your project directory
+1. Download the latest version geckodriver for your environment and unpack it in your project directory

+2. Install dependencies
 ```
 npm install
 ```

+3. Start Selenium:
-First we need to to start a selenium server that executes all selenium commands within the browser.
+start a selenium server that executes all selenium commands within the browser.

-Start Selenium:
 ```
 npm run selenium
 ```